Role-Playing

 Usually a person is asked to play a role because they have subject matter expertise.
 This means you are a valuable person to have on the exercise and may be asked to perform other duties such as reviewing & commenting on player activity and proving input to the adjudication process.

-The permission to impersonate stakeholders is given by the facilitator.
-Ask them to enable someone if it's missing from a drop-down list (or it could be that stakeholder isn't active on that channel)
+The permission to impersonate stakeholders is given by the Facilitator.
+Ask them to enable someone if it's missing from a drop-down list (or it could be that the stakeholder isn't active on that channel).

-The facilitator should inform you how to request information to better perform your function on the exercise.
-There may be a dedicated channel for RFIs within Conducttr or it maybe outside of Conducttr (for example in the videoconference chat).
+The Facilitator should inform you how to request information to better perform your function in the exercise.
+There may be a dedicated channel for RFIs within Conducttr or it may be outside of Conducttr e.g. in the videoconference chat.

-In addition to role-playing, you may have been asked to provide information to exercise control that will be used to adjudicate player activity and affect the evolution of the exercise.
-The facilitator will provide you with information how to do this.
+In addition to role-playing, you may have been asked to provide information to EXCON (exercise control) that wil be used to adjudicate player activity and affect the evolution of the exercise.
+The Faciliator will provide you with information on how to do this.

 Using email